 Tip the container gently to see if the cookies are in there solidly.
 I was able to send three cookies for teachers in a bento box with my youngest (and he didn’t destroy them in his backpack on the bus.)
 Make sure you let whoever you are giving these to know that they are to eat.
 They look like ornaments and I had a few people question what they were.
 They are truly beautiful and I was happy to give them out.

 As you can see from the different colors these would be great ideas for a variety of holidays and celebrations.
 Choose the colors to match: Valentine’s Day, Easter, Christmas, your wedding or batchelorette party colors or birthday.
 You could find orange and black candy for Halloween.
-The applications are endless!
+There are a lot of applications for these!

 My last few tips are these: